About the Site, and Frequently Asked Questions (FAQ)

 You should be able to complete the course on an iPad - whilst it is designed to be scalable to a number of display sizes, the course can't be guaranteed to work on mobile phones.

-Yes.
-You can click the coffee cup icon during the course, or simply navigate away from the course page at any point.
+Click the coffee cup icon (found towards the top right of the screen) during the course, or simply navigate away from the course page at any point.
 Then, when you next click "enter course" for the training you were doing, select "Yes" when you are asked if you want to pick up where you left off.

 The marks available for each question may differ - it shouldn't be assumed that the questions are evenly weighted.